 Pregnancy and contraception

-Thalidomide can cause birth defects in children.
-So you must not become pregnant or father a child while you are taking this drug, and for a time afterwards.
-Your doctor or nurse will talk to you about contraception before you have the treatment.
+Thalidomide harms a baby developing in the womb.
+It is important not to become pregnant or father a child while you are having treatment and for a few months afterwards.
+Talk to your doctor or nurse about effective contraception before starting treatment.

-Men with a female partner who could become pregnant should use condoms during sex for the time they are having treatment and for a week after finishing treatment.
-You must not donate semen during treatment or for 1 week afterwards.
+Men should use condoms during sex for the time they are having treatment and for a week afterwards.
+They must not donate semen during treatment or for 1 week afterwards.

 Don’t breastfeed during this treatment because the drugs may come through in your breast milk.